-Have fun with the baby.
-Baby Sign Language is a way to bond with your baby.
+Have fun with your baby.
+Baby Sign Language is a way for you and your baby to bond.
 Babies love learning the new signs and the feeling of being understood.
-When you make it fun, baby will learn faster and you will establish a framework that learning is something they want to do.
+When you make it fun, your baby will learn faster, and you will establish a framework for making learning something your baby wants to do.
 Here’s how:

 Signing is naturally fun.
-You will notice, even with a baby that is a few months old, that even before they understand signing, they will often smile or giggle when you sign at them.
-Getting your undivided attention and knowing that you are trying to play with them is just inherently enjoyable to a baby.
-They have a natural curiosity and will find joy in learning how to communicate.
+You will notice that babies, even as young as a few months old, often smile or giggle when you sign at them, before they even begin to understand signing.
+Getting your undivided attention and knowing that you are trying to play with him is just inherently enjoyable to a baby.
+Babies have a natural curiosity and will find joy in learning how to communicate.

-To keep signing fun, we set a playful tone, we use signs that baby is motivated to learn, and we sign in the right time and place.
+To keep signing fun, we set a playful tone, we use signs that baby is motivated to learn, and we sign at the right time and place.